Your Credit Card Benefits and Features Are Changing Rapidly

 Plus, a number of people made money on 0% offers doing arbitrage.
 I think it was the arbitrage that made banks introduce 3% balance transfer fees since these fees appeared long before the credit crisis.

-Good article… I’ve been recommending that consumer shop their credit cards diligently… didn’t occur to me that the shopping would be harder.
-I haven’t seen same evidence in Canada … and rewards still seem available.
-Discussed further at –
+Good article… I’ve been recommending that consumer shop for their credit cards diligently.
+It didn’t occur to me that shopping would be more challenging.
+I haven’t seen the same evidence in Canada, with rewards there still available.
+I discuss this further in my blog.

 Long time reader, first time commenter!
 Before going on vacation last month I called to inquire about increasing my credit limit.
 Within 2 minutes I had been approved for a 425% increase in my previous credit limit…..Mistake?
 Maybe……but one in my favor at least!!

-So, in answer to your question….I am still feeling pretty “peachy” in that I have not been affected any at all.
+So, to answer your question….I am still feeling pretty “peachy” in that I have not been affected too much at all.

 Leave a Comment